 Is It Legal In NoDak To Let A Dog Ride In A Truck Bed Unrestrained?

-I was coming home from the lake and my fourth of July festivities, when I witnessed something I've always wondered about.
+I was coming home from the lake recently when I witnessed something I've always wondered about.

 This isn't the first time I've witnessed something like this and I'm sure you have too, but is it legal?
 According to Michigan State University and their Animal Center, only a few states have laws concerning transporting a pet in a pick-up bed unrestrained.